 Here, on the SPD Technology blog, we have covered a lot of technological innovations, created to help businesses optimize their operations and ultimately increase revenue.
-This time we will cover an area we have never touched upon before – the technological advances used in the legal industry.
+This time we will cover an area we have never touched upon before – the technological advances used in the legal industry, specifically exploring the benefits of legal technology.
 You will learn about how exactly technology is impacting law firms and helps them survive the market challenges.

 The Great Recession of 2008 altered the perception of technology for law firms.
 While the technology has been there for quite some time, this economic crisis served as a paradigm shift for law firms.
 The problem was that commercial clients significantly reduced their spending on the legal services of remote law firms after this recession.
 Commercial clients focused on building in-house law teams as much as they could, as it was much wiser in terms of cost-efficiency.

 Nevertheless, there is still plenty of demand for the outsourcing of legal services, hence there is a chance to take over this market.
 At the same time, the rules of the game have changed dramatically.
 In 2022, it is standard to charge fixed fees for legal services, rather than hourly rates as it was popular a decade ago.
 Ultimately, law firms are forced to be more flexible, efficient, and less expensive than in-house teams.
 And that’s where technology comes into play.
 So, what is Legal Technology?

 Legal Tech, or Legal Technology, is a single or set of technological solutions for law firms, lawyers, businesses, and organizations, built to simplify, optimize, and automate their operations.

 “As computational technology and artificial intelligence matures, more people will be able to have better access to justice.”- Monica Bay, Fellow, Stanford Law School CodeX